Thalassoleon

-Thalassoleon ("sea lion") is an extinct genus of large fur seal.
+Thalassoleon ("sea lion", from Greek: thalassa, the sea; and leon, lion) is an extinct genus of large fur seal.
 Thalassoleon inhabited the Northern Pacific Ocean in latest Miocene and early Pliocene.
 Fossils of T. mexicanus are known from Baja California and southern California.
 T. macnallyae is known from central California, and T. inouei (which may be a synonym of T. macnallyae) is known from Japan.
 Thalassoleon could be the ancestor of the modern northern fur seal.